Chinese numerals: Historical use of numerals in China

 The counting rod numerals system has place value and decimal numerals for computation, and was used widely by Chinese merchants, mathematicians and astronomers from the Han dynasty to the 16th century.

 Alexander Wylie, Christian missionary to China, in 1853 already refuted the notion that "the Chinese numbers were written in words at length", and stated that in ancient China, calculation was carried out by means of counting rods, and "the written character is evidently a rude presentation of these".
 After being introduced to the rod numerals, he said "Having thus obtained a simple but effective system of figures, we find the Chinese in actual use of a method of notation depending on the theory of local value [i.e. place-value], several centuries before such theory was understood in Europe, and while yet the science of numbers had scarcely dawned among the Arabs."

 During the Ming and Qing dynasties (after Arabic numerals were introduced into China), some Chinese mathematicians used Chinese numeral characters as positional system digits.
 After the Qing period, both the Chinese numeral characters and the Suzhou numerals were replaced by Arabic numerals in mathematical writings.

 Cultural influences

 Traditional Chinese numeric characters are also used in Japan and Korea and were used in Vietnam before the 20th century.
-In vertical text (that is, read top to bottom), using characters for numbers is the norm, while in horizontal text, Arabic numerals are most common.
+In vertical text, using characters for numbers is the norm, while in horizontal text, Arabic numerals are most common.
 Chinese numeric characters are also used in much the same formal or decorative fashion that Roman numerals are in Western cultures.
 Chinese numerals may appear together with Arabic numbers on the same sign or document.